 Card Notes & Sources

-Last updated: April 11, 2025
+Last updated: July 12, 2025

 Card 1

-“very original thinking” he used the Online Encyclopedia of Integer Sequences (OEIS) and found that 11630 was the first number that didn’t appear anywhere in the database.
+You can still read his 2009 blog post here!
+Johnston consulted the Online Encyclopedia of Integer Sequences (OEIS) and found that 11630 was the first number that didn’t appear anywhere in the database.
 How clever is that!
 (Note: He calls this number “uninteresting” and not boring.)

 Card 5

-That, if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side which are the angles less than the two right angles.
-(Euclid/Thomas L. Heath, The thirteen books of Euclid’s Elements. page 135)
+5. That, if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side which are the angles less than the two right angles.

-“It’s a very strange statement.
+It’s a very strange statement.
 It’s a blot.
-Because it’s a leap of faith unlike all the other postulates.”
-That’s Jeremy Gray, mathematical historian and author of Plato’s Ghost, an excellent academic work that I return to over and over again.
-But then Heath himself says:
+Because it’s a leap of faith unlike all the other postulates.
+(Jeremy Gray, Plato’s Ghost)

 When we consider the countless successive attempts made through more than twenty centuries to prove the Postulate, many of them by geometers of ability, we cannot but admire the genius of the man who concluded that such a hypothesis, which he found necessary to the validity of his whole system of geometry, was really indemonstrable.
-(Euclid/Heath 202)
+(Heath 202)

-“People go mad” man this is wild and I wish I had more room on the card to elaborate.
-People really became obsessed with the parallel postulate.
-Farkas Bolyai, the dad, was already a genius.
+“bouts of insanity” people the world over really went insane over the parallel postulate and I wish I had more room on the card to elaborate.
+János Bolyai was one of them.
+János’s dad, Farkas Bolyai, was a genius.
 (He was friends with freakin’ Gauss.)
-So he decided hey — let me make my son János an even bigger genius!
+Farkas decided hey — let me make my son János an even bigger genius!
 (János knew calculus, analytical mechanics and several languages by 13.
 This is also in O’Shea.)
-Farkas tinkered with the parallel postulate with Gauss but it was János who got really obsessed.
-Here’s what Farkas wrote to his son:

 I implore you to make no attempt to master the theory of parallels; you will spend all your time on it…Do not try…either by the means you mentioned or any other means…I passed all through the cheerless blackness of this night and buried in it every ray of light, every joy in life.
 For God’s sake, I beseech you, give it up.
 Fear it no less than sensual passions, because it too may take all your time, deprive you of your health, peace of mind and happiness in life.
 (O’Shea 69)